 About hazard perception tests

-From Monday 29 March 2021, all learner drivers regardless of their age, must complete and pass the hazard perception test.
+All learner drivers regardless of their age, must complete and pass a car or motorcycle hazard perception test.

 There are 2 types of hazard perception tests: